TImA97/randfindR/README.md

 #>            85.71             0.89             0.25
 ```

-You can limit the selection of indices to set of your choice:
+But you can also explicitely specify the indices that should be
+computed:

 ``` r
 all_rand(c(1,2,1,2,1,1,2,2,2), options = 2, indices = c("reg_index", "rng_index"))